Detained (1924 film): Plot

 Stan is watering big trees with a watering can.
-An escaped convict beckons him over and swaps clothes the runs off.
+An escaped convict beckons him over and swaps clothes before running off.
 An armed warden grabs him and takes him to the prison.
 A group of female visitors arrive but the basket is too wide to fit through the bars.
 Stan eventually gets the cake from the basket.
 A fly in the cream disturbs him.
 He asks the warden to borrow his gun which he gets, but killing the fly destroys the cake.

 At wash time the prisoners are released and Stan tries to sneak off.
 In the washroom he shares a bowl of soapy water with another convict.
-When Stan sits down the bowl is catapulted over he warden.
+When Stan sits down the bowl is catapulted over the warden.

 Stan wanders into the execution room and sits in the electric chair.
 A second man falls in the chair and drifts up to heaven after exploding.

 Outside Stan narrowly avoids getting hit with a pick by a convict digging a tunnel.
 The tunnel comes into a room full of explosives.
-Stan hammers a stick of dynamite into the wall and thy blow a hole into the chief warden's office.
+Stan hammers a stick of dynamite into the wall and they blow a hole into the chief warden's office.
 The convict and the warden fight.
 Stan tries to knock out the warden but hits the convict instead.
 A girl who entered the room tells the warden that Stan saved him.

 Stan is released the next day, and he cries as he says goodbye to the head warden and the girl.
 He walks off with the warden's wallet and watch.